subhnet/chat-app/chat-server/Readme2.md

-we are using SockJS to listen to the messages, which are sent from the server side WebSocket.
+we are using SockJS to listen to the messages, which are sent from the server-side WebSocket.

 ## Git Repo Link.

 You can find the complete source code in my [Github](https://github.com/subhset/chat-app) page.